 6) Address Any Underlying Medical Conditions

-If you have an anxiety condition, it’s important to address any underlying medical conditions that may be contributing to your symptoms.
-Oftentimes, anxiety disorders coincide with co-occurring mental health issues like bipolar disorder, ADHD, or PTSD or substance abuse issues like addiction and alcoholism.
+If you have an anxiety condition, itโs important to address any underlying medical conditions that may be contributing to your symptoms.
+Oftentimes, anxiety disorders coincide with co-occurring mental health issues like bipolar disorder, ADHD, PTSD, or substance abuse issues like addiction and alcoholism.
 A psychiatrist can help you identify any underlying medical conditions and develop a treatment plan to address them.

 7) Get Support From Loved Ones

-They can also help you stick to your treatment plan for your mental health care and provide you with positive reinforcement when you’re doing well.
-It’s important to remember that your loved ones are not responsible for your mental health, but their support can be invaluable.
+They can also help you be compliant with your mental health care and provide you with positive reinforcement when youโre doing well.
+Itโs important to remember that your loved ones are not responsible for your mental health, but their support can be invaluable.

 8) Improve Your Relationships With Others